-If all of the reasonable adjustments previously agreed and implemented are working well, there may be no change required, in which case you can indicate that on the form.
-If both you and the line manager are happy with things continuing as previously agreed, then no further review is required in this meeting, and you can both sign to indicate that you've discussed this.
+If all the reasonable adjustments previously agreed and implemented are working well, there may be no change required, in which case the individual can indicate that on the form.
+If both you and the employee are happy with things continuing as previously agreed, then no further review is required in this meeting, and you can both sign to indicate that you've discussed this.
 A further review should then be undertaken no more than 12 months from the date of your review meeting.

-If, due to health or disability changes, you indicate that you require new or different adjustments, then you should follow the same process as above for agreeing these amended adjustments, recording the agreed adjustments (and which previously agreed reasonable adjustments they are replacing) in the corresponding table of Appendix 1.
+If due to health or disability changes, the employee indicates that they require new or different adjustments, then you should follow the same process as above for agreeing these amended adjustments, recording the agreed adjustments (and which previously agreed reasonable adjustments they are replacing) in the corresponding table of Appendix 1.

-If you wish to indicate that the previously agreed reasonable adjustments have not removed barriers or difficulties as expected, or if your line manager feels the reasonable adjustments previously agreed are no longer tenable, then the review meeting should be used to discuss alternative reasonable adjustments (again, using the same process as outlined previously, and documenting these in Appendix 1).
+If the employee indicates that the previously agreed reasonable adjustments have not removed barriers or difficulties as expected, or if you as the line manager, feel the reasonable adjustments previously agreed are no longer tenable, then the review meeting should be used to discuss alternative reasonable adjustments (again, using the same process as outlined previously, and documenting these in Appendix 1).

-If you indicate that you no longer require reasonable adjustments (for instance if symptoms of a health condition, or the health condition itself have abated or resolved) then you may indicate this on the form too.
+If the employee indicates that they no longer require reasonable adjustments (for instance if symptoms of a health condition, or the health condition itself have abated or resolved) then they are able to indicate this on the form too.
+In this situation, you should check with the employee that they are certain they no longer require reasonable adjustments and remind them that a new RAP can be initiated in the future if required.